marcomoroni/portfolio-src/_posts/2018-05-02-monument-valley-opengl.md

 I used three directional lights facing the three visible surfaces.
 In this way I have a higher control of the colours I want my scene to have.

-The phong shader had to be used without the reflection component because reflection is affected by the distance from the camera.
+The Phong shader had to be used without the reflection component because reflection is affected by the distance from the camera.
 Using it would break the illusion of impossible geometries.

-To create the water waves that you can see on the left I multiplied two identical normal maps moving in different directions.
+To create the water waves that you can see on the left cube I multiplied two identical normal maps moving in different directions.

 Finally I worked with frames to allow multiple ones to work at the same time: I can have multiple post-processing effects, such as vignette and inverse colours.